ct-js/docs.ctjs.rocks/docs/tips-n-tricks/viewport-management.md

 To rotate the viewport, use `camera.rotation` (in degrees).
 Again, you rotate a capturing rectangle, so the stuff on the screen will rotate clockwise.

 ::: warning A little caveat
-You should not change the camera's values in the "On Draw" event, as the camera updates after the "On Step" event and before "On Draw" event.
+You should not change the camera's values in the "Frame End" event, as the camera updates after the "Frame Start" event and before "Frame End" event.
 If you do, you will notice some inconsistencies when converting UI coordinates to game ones.
 That's because `u.uiToGameCoord` and others will use new values though the room is not yet repositioned.
 :::

 ## Modifiers and smooth transition